 For example, if the letter “S” is pulled, a student might say…

 “Shameka” (First name), “Summers” (Last name), “San Francisco” (City), “Silver” (Color), and “Salmon” (Food).

-The student now makes a silly sentence/scenario using all the words.
+The child now makes a silly sentence/scenario using all the words.

 Example: Shameka Summers from San Francisco drives a silver car and likes to eat salmon.

-Afterwards, pull another letter from the bag, and continue the process with another student.
+Afterward, pull another letter from the bag, and continue the process with another individual.